nexpy/nxrefine/_sources/introduction.rst.txt

 the horizontal or vertical axes by θ or ω, respectively.
 When θ = ω = 0, the χ-circle is perpendicular to the incident beam.
 During a scan, the sample is rotated about the Φ-axis, which is vertical when χ = θ = 0.
-The figure shows a configuration, in which the Φ-axis is horizontal, with θ = ω = 0 and χ = -90°.
-The dotted lines show the orientation of the Φ-axis with ω = ±15°.
+However, the Φ-axis can be reoriented by adjusting any of the other three angles.
+The figure shows the configuration in use on Sector 6-ID-D, in which the Φ-axis is horizontal, with θ = ω = 0 and χ = -90°.
+The dotted lines show the orientation of the Φ-axis with ω = ±15°;
+rotating ω between Φ-rotation scans can be used to improve the quality of the merged data, for reasons that are explained in a later section.

 .. note:: This geometry is equivalent to the four-circle geometry
           defined by H. You [see Fig. 1 in J. Appl.
 Cryst. **32**, 614 (1999)], with θ and ω corresponding to η and μ, respectively.
-          At present, NXRefine assumes that the two angles coupled to the detector (δ and ν in You's paper), are fixed to 0°, with detector misalignments handled by the yaw and pitch angles refined in powder calibrations.
+          At present, *NXRefine* assumes that the two angles coupled to the detector (δ and ν in You's paper), are fixed to 0°, with detector misalignments handled by the yaw and pitch angles refined in powder calibrations.

-.. warning:: In earlier versions of NXRefine, θ was called the
+.. warning:: In earlier versions of *NXRefine*, θ was called the
              goniometer pitch angle, since it corresponds to a tilting or pitch of the goniometer's χ-circle about the horizontal axis.
-It is still referred to as 'gonpitch' in CCTW, the C++ program called by NXRefine to transform the detector coordinates to reciprocal space.
+It is still referred to as 'gonpitch' in CCTW, the C++ program called by *NXRefine* to transform the detector coordinates to reciprocal space.

-NXRefine uses the following conventions to define a set of Cartesian coordinates as laboratory coordinates when all angles are set to 0.
+*NXRefine* uses the following conventions to define a set of Cartesian coordinates as laboratory coordinates when all angles are set to 0.

 * +X\ :sub:`lab`: parallel to the incident beam.
-* +Z\ :sub:`lab`: parallel to the (usually vertical) axis connecting the base of the χ-circle to the sample.
+* +Z\ :sub:`lab`: parallel to the (usually vertical) axis connecting the base of the χ-circle to the sample when χ = θ = 0.
 * +Y\ :sub:`lab`: defined to produce a right-handed set of coordinates.

 In addition to defining the sample orientation, it is necessary to relate the pixel coordinates of the detector to the instrument coordinates.
-Assuming the pixels form a rectangular two-dimensional array, the detector X-axis corresponds to the fastest-changing direction, which is normally horizontal, so the orthogonal Y-axis is usually vertical.
+Assuming the pixels form a rectangular two-dimensional array, the detector's X-axis corresponds to the fastest-changing direction, which is normally horizontal, so that the orthogonal Y-axis is vertical.
 The two coordinate systems are then related by:

     | +X\ :sub:`det` = -Y\ :sub:`lab`, +Y\ :sub:`det` = +Z\ :sub:`lab`,
       and +Z\ :sub:`det` = -X\ :sub:`lab`

+This is discussed in more detail in the next section.

 Sample Orientation
 ------------------